anima-wg/brski-cloud/anima-brski-cloud.md

 In step 4, the Pledge establishes a TLS connection with the EST RA that was specified in the voucher "est-domain" attribute.
 The connection may involve crossing the Internet requiring a DNS look up on the provided name.
+The resulting IP address can be of any scope: a globally unique IP address, or a local IP address.
-It MAY also be a local address that includes an IP address literal including both IPv4 {{?RFC1918}} and IPv6 Unique Local Addresses {{?RFC4193}}.
+An IP address literal MAY be used in the est-domain attributes, including a local address that includes an IP address literal including both IPv4 {{?RFC1918}} and IPv6 Unique Local Addresses {{?RFC4193}}.

 The Pledge attempts to authenticate the TLS connection and verify the EST server identity.
 The artifact provided in the pinned-domain-cert is trusted as a trust anchor, and is used to verify the EST server identity.
 The EST server identity MUST be verified using the pinned-domain-cert value provided in the voucher as described in {{!RFC7030}} section 3.3.1.